Winter living room ideas – 12 looks for a cozy and cocooning environment

 (Image credit: Heidi Caillier Design)

-Curtains can not only enrich a room with tactile texture and beautiful color and pattern, but they can offer warmth and insulation.
+Curtains can not only enrich a room with tactile texture and beautiful color and pattern, but they can also offer warmth and insulation.
 Living room drape ideas can work well for winter living room ideas as drape designs are often crafted from much heavier, thicker materials, adding a luxurious touch to your windows that is also perfect for winter.

 Layering your windows with multiple window treatments, such as using curtains and shutters, or curtains and blinds, can also provide you with more flexible dressings for your windows throughout the changing seasons.